top of page

 The fluid in the lymphatic system is filtered by the lymph nodes.
 This natural process is simulated by your body's movement.
 Lymphatic drainage manually stimulates and enhances the lymph system to eliminate toxins.

-Lymphatic drainage or manual lymph drainage massage therapy is a technique developed in Paris by Dr Emil Vodder in the 1930's.
+This proven therapy is not new, although in recent years has received the attention of celebrities and health influencers feeds.
+Manual lymph drainage therapy is a technique developed in Paris by Dr Emil Vodder in the 1930's.

 What is dry brushing?